KasparEtter/ef1p/pages/internet/internet.md

 The term **[throughput](https://en.wikipedia.org/wiki/Throughput)**
 is sometimes used interchangeably with bandwidth.
-Other times it is used to refer to the actual rate at which useful data is being transferred.
+Other times, it is used to refer to the actual rate at which useful data is being transferred.
 The effective throughput is lower than the maximum bandwidth due to the overhead of protocol headers,